 It will be unfair, obviously, to ask the e-Residency program to answer this question alone.
 There are wildly different laws in place in different countries, and as of today, there’s still no clear, unified legislation about owning a company abroad, not even in Europe’s single market.
 Also, most countries are still struggling with the concept of digital nomads.

 That said, the e-Residency program is probably the most interested party in dissipating these doubts.
+But as of today, they keep this purposely ambiguous attitude of not discussing or clearly addressing this question.

 The “Grey”, Ambiguous Area